theblackcat102/theblackcat102.github.io/_posts/2022-10-09-noob-reading-cpu-architecture-2022.md

 ![Alder lake die shot](https://preview.redd.it/lyhmdzo6c3w71.jpg?width=960&crop=smart&auto=webp&s=89fa3a1cf9d1925bb5f4922333e9c902e7c75148)

-Much have changed since the 21st century and I will elaborate some of the major changes that shape our modern CPUs.
+Much have changed since and I will elaborate some of the major changes that shape our modern CPUs.

-Do note what I am showing here is only the tip of an iceberg and are only those which I think is pretty important.
+Do note what I am showing here is only the tip of an iceberg and are only those which are interesting.
 If you wish to go down the rabbit hole here's some keyword that can kept you busy : NUMA topology, big LITTLE, Re-order buffer.

 ### Multi thread